redoral/aws-demo/README.md

 ```

 - `DELETE` on `/products/{productId}` deletes an existing product in the table based on the given ID in the URI.
-- `GET` on `/products/categories` returns all available categories.
 - `GET` on `/products/categories/{categoryName}` returns all available products under the specified category name.

 ## Successful Responses